'Barbie' vs. 'Oppenheimer': Which film are Richmond residents most excited to see?

 One metric to gauge moviegoers’ preference amid the sparkly pink explosion of cinema is through Google searches.

-“Barbie” is the clear winner when comparing Google searches in the Richmond-Petersburg area for the terms “Barbie” and “Oppenheimer.”
+“Barbie” is the winner when comparing Google searches in the Richmond-Petersburg area for the terms “Barbie” and “Oppenheimer.”
 Google trends data shows that "Barbie” averaged more searches than "Oppenheimer" over the past six months.
-This is also true when comparing similar terms like “Barbie movie” and “Oppenheimer movie” or “Barbie showtimes” and “Oppenheimer showtimes” over the same period.
+This is also true when comparing similar terms like “Barbie movie” and “Oppenheimer movie” or “Barbie tickets” and “Oppenheimer tickets” over the same period.

 Ticket sales are also telling.
-Several movie theaters in the area including the Regal West Tower, the Midlothian AMC Dine-In and Movieland at Boulevard Square declined or did not respond to requests for comment.
-Though ticket sellers from Cinema Cafe in Chesterfield indicated on Tuesday afternoon that advanced ticket sales for “Barbie” were stronger with four sold out and three half full screenings on Friday, as compared to “Oppenheimer,” which had no sold out but all half full screenings.
+Several movie theaters in the area including the Regal West Tower, the Midlothian AMC Dine-In and BTM Movieland at Boulevard Square declined or did not respond to requests for comment.
+But ticket sellers from Cinema Cafe in Chesterfield County indicated on Tuesday afternoon that advance ticket sales for “Barbie” were stronger with four sold out and three half-full screenings on Friday, as compared to “Oppenheimer,” which had no sold out but all half-full screenings.

-Also, among the available showtimes between Thursday, July 20 and Sunday, July 23 listed on the Midlothian AMC Dine-In’s website two screenings of “Barbie” were marked as ‘almost full’ while none of the screenings of “Oppenheimer” earned the mark as of Wednesday morning.
+Also, among the available showtimes between Thursday and Sunday listed on the Midlothian AMC Dine-In’s website, two screenings of “Barbie” were marked as ‘almost full’ while none of the screenings of “Oppenheimer” earned the mark as of Wednesday morning.

 Samantha Siewert, who studied film at George Mason University and hosts regular movie events with the group Trying to Adult RVA, said there was high demand among group members for a “Barbie” movie night.
 Projected turnout for the movie night is far higher than usual with 40 people planning to attend in comparison to the average attendance of between 20 and 25 people, Siewert said.